Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 ];

-Step 2: Define the Flags in .env
+Step 2: Define Flags in .env

-Add your feature flags to your environment file:
+Add feature flags to your environment file:

 FEATURE_NEW_FEATURE=true